-This Paleo Pizza Crust is perfect for Pizza Lovers and proves that while finding a grain, gluten, and dairy free pizza crust can be a challenge, it is possible.
-It is also vegan too!
+This Gluten Free Pizza Crust is perfect for Pizza Lovers and proves that while finding a vegan, grain, gluten, and dairy free pizza crust can be a challenge, it is possible.
+It is also Paleo!
 This has been my go-to pizza crust recipe for a while and I get requests to make this often.
-I combine it with my homemade paleo pizza sauce (Zesty Multi-Purpose Pizza Sauce) and it is so delicious!
-Serve with your favorite salad.
+You will love this gluten-free pizza dough recipe without xantham gum and no yeast!

 This is one of my favorite doughs to work with.
 It isn’t too sticky and rolls out beautifully into whatever shape you desire.
 It can be made ahead too.
 Just make a batch (or two) and keep in the fridge until you are ready to use.
 I do this often and will sometimes make one pizza and one set of crackers.
 There are many options and opportunities to use your imagination and creative expression with this recipe.
 Add your favorite flavors.
 I would love to hear what you come up with!
 Please let me know in the comments or tag me on Instagram. 🙂

 Once you have the dough combined, roll between two pieces of parchment paper until you have the desired shape and thickness.
-I usually make a round, with a diameter of about 8 1/2 to 9 inches.
+I usually make a round dough shape, with a diameter of about 8 1/2 to 9 inches.
 And, yes I usually measure!

-This is sure to become your best paleo pizza crust recipe!
+This is sure to become your best gluten-free pizza dough recipe!
 Add your favorite paleo pizza toppings and I am sure your pizza will be delicious!

-The first few times I made this recipe with an egg and then I tried it with a flax egg.
-Both ways work!
+Of course, this is a vegan recipe.
+However, the first few times I made this recipe with an egg and then I tried it with a flax egg.
+Just an FYI both ways work!
 I usually make it with a flax egg because I get plenty of eggs in my diet through other dishes.
-You have options!
+You have options and I prefer the flax egg in this recipe!

 You can use already ground flax seed or grind it yourself.
 I prefer organic golden flax seed and I grind up a batch and keep in the fridge (at most a few days).
 I am usually using the ground flax seed daily while creating recipes, so I find it helpful to have it around and ready to go.
 Grind the flax into a powder.
 I use a clean coffee grinder to do this.
 To make a flax egg, place 1 tablespoon ground flax seed into a small bowl.
 Add three tablespoons of water and mix a bit.
 Wait about ten minutes and stir to combine.
 You should notice the texture has become very egg like and congealed.
 Add it to your recipe and it will take the place and perform the duties of a traditional egg!
 Note: flax eggs do not work in all recipes.
 It is by trial and error, I have found where they work.
 And, ground flax seed has health benefits as well.

-Never could I have imagined that there would be such a tasty pizza recipe in my future.
-A gluten free diet has a way of dashing those dreams.
+Never could I have imagined that there would be such a tasty gluten-free pizza dough recipe no yeast in my future.
+A gluten-free diet has a way of dashing those dreams.
 Pizza was a favorite food for as long as I can remember.
 What a treat it was, as a child, to pick up a pizza at the local pizza place.
 In my case, this was a place called Sophies Restaurant.
 Sophie’s was located in a house (still is), not in the main village, but in a neighborhood, in the small town I grew up in.
 It is a very cool and fun memory getting this delicious pizza.

 Hope You Enjoy! 🙂